 7. Self-care.
 You are walking through one of the worst, most stressful experiences of your life.
 Give yourself a break!!
 Also, give yourself some love.
 I practiced this in many ways: coffee with friends, working out, walking, taking off work early to play with my daughter at the park, yoga, bubble baths, read a book or listen to audio recordings that lift you up.
 I also embarked on new things – I met new people through my church and through different social groups.
 I joined new groups.
 I volunteered and met new people in doing so.
 I created a new Christmas routine with my daughter the year of our separation.
 I took care of myself so I could better take care of my daughter and my clients at work.

-These are the biggest tools I used to help cope with my separation.
+These are the biggest tools I used to help coping during divorce.
 The experience was not easy, and I don’t wish to ever do it again.
 But, looking in the rear-view mirror, I’m glad it happened.
 Not only is life better today with a new partner, but after my divorce was final, I made a list of “gifts” I received from the divorce process.
 It was amazing how much had been given to me during such a terrible time.
 I was grateful.
 I hope at some point you are too.

-If we can help you please call.
+If we can help you when you’re trying to navigate coping during divorce, please call.
 We at Divorce Strategies Group not only understand the divorce finance, we have been there ourselves and know what you are going through.
 We are here to help!